-All elements of the Team Project are internally assessed by teachers and externally moderated by Cambridge.
+All elements of the Team Project are internally assessed by teachers and externally moderated by Cambridge International.
 All materials for Component 3 must be submitted electronically.
-The deadlines and methods for submission are contained in the Cambridge Global Perspectives Administrative Guide.
-The guide is available from the Exams Officer section of our website: www.cie.org.uk/examsofficers
+The deadlines and methods for submission are contained in the Cambridge Handbook, which is available from the Exams Officer section of our website: www.cambridgeinternational.org/examsofficers